attn-pd/attn-pd.github.io/reviews/if_then.md

+---
+layout: post
-# If Then - Matthew Abaitua
+title: "If Then - Matthew Abaitua"
+categories: reviews
+author:
+- James Marshall
+---

 __In Progress__

-James Marshall

 "If Then" is the best interpretation of a post singularity world that I've read.
 How we got there isn't covered, but it's happened and the residents of a small British town are doing their best to deal.